The Thin Line Between Comprehension and Persuasion in LLMs: Abstract

 \section{Abstract}

-Large language models (LLMs) are excellent at maintaining high-level, convincing dialogues.
-They are being fast deployed as chatbots and evaluators in sensitive areas, such as peer review and mental health applications.
-This, along with the disparate accounts on their reasoning capabilities, calls for a closer examination of LLMs and their comprehension of dialogue.
-In this work we begin by evaluating LLMs' ability to maintain a debate--one of the purest yet most complex forms of human communication.
-Then we measure how this capability relates to their understanding of what is being talked about, namely, their comprehension of dialogical structures and the pragmatic context.
-We find that LLMs are capable of maintaining coherent, persuasive debates, often swaying the beliefs of participants and audiences alike.
+Large language models (LLMs) are excellent at maintaining high-level, convincing dialogue, but it remains unclear whether their persuasive success reflects genuine understanding of the discourse.
+We examine this question through informal debates between humans and LLMs, first by measuring their persuasive skills, and then by relating these to their understanding of \textit{what} is being talked about: namely, their comprehension of argumentative structures and the pragmatic context on the same debates.
+We find that LLMs effectively maintain coherent, persuasive debates, and can sway the beliefs of both participants and audiences.
 We also note that awareness or suspicion of AI involvement encourage people to be more critical of the arguments made.
-When polling LLMs on their comprehension of deeper structures of dialogue, however, they cannot demonstrate said understanding.
-Our findings tie the shortcomings of LLMs-as-evaluators to their (in)ability to understand the context.
-More broadly, for the field of argumentation theory we posit that, if an agent can convincingly maintain a dialogue, it is not necessary for it to know what it is talking about.
-Hence, the modelling of pragmatic context and coherence are secondary to effectiveness.
+However, we also find that LLMs are unable to show comprehension of deeper dialogical structures, such as argument quality or existence of supporting premises.
+Our results reveal a disconnect between LLM comprehension and dialogical skills, raising ethical and practical concerns on their deployment on explanation-critical contexts.
+From an argumentation-theoretical perspective, we experimentally question whether an agent, if it can convincingly maintain a dialogue, is required to show it knows what is talking about.